 5. Understand the company

 Nowadays, many companies are becoming more relaxed with casual wear in the office, leaving you space to incorporate more of your personality into your interview outfit.
-Ensure you have an accurate idea of the company's dress code and culture before adapting your traditional formal attire.
+Ensure you have an accurate idea of the company's dress code and culture before adapting your attire.